 In terms of sheer numbers of cases, litigation proceedings in Austria have decreased over recent years.
 Banking litigation was no exception in this regard.
 While there is no unanimous perception as to what reasons lie behind this development, it is fair to say that the complexity of the pending cases has increased and has made court proceedings more expensive and time-consuming.
 At the same time, the continued activities of the Austrian legislature impose more extensive and detailed duties on financial institutions in particular.
-In this chapter, some of the significant recent developments in case law and legislation will be summarised and show that banking disputes will likely remain a key driver of the case law development in Austria, both in the field of civil procedure and substantive law.
+In this chapter, some of the significant recent developments in case law and legislation will be summarised and show that banking disputes will likely remain a key driver of the case law development in Austria, in the fields of both civil procedure and substantive law.

 Significant recent cases

-i No negative interest
+iii No negative interest

-In its decision of 26 February 20202 the Austrian Supreme Court upheld its opinion on negative interest in credit agreements.
+In its decision of 26 February 2020,10 the Austrian Supreme Court upheld its opinion on negative interest in credit agreements.

 Recent legislative developments

-iii The New 'Capital Market Act 2019'
+The new 'Capital Market Act 2019'

 - an offer of investments aimed at investors who acquire investments with a minimum amount of €100,000 per investor in each separate offer, as well as an offer of investments with a minimum denomination of €100,000;

 - an offer of investments with a total equivalent value in the European Economic Area (EEA) of less than €2 million; this upper limit shall include any income from offers of investments of the last 12 months that are exempt from the prospectus pursuant to this section;